What to consider before purchasing your new pair of hearing aids?

 What are the easiest hearing aids to put in?

-Generally speaking wearing in-ear hearing aids including ITE, ITC, CIC and IIC is easier than the RIC and BTE styles.
+Generally speaking, wearing in-ear hearing aids, including ITE, ITC, CIC and IIC, is easier than the RIC and BTE styles.
 That's why we recommend ITE/ITC/CIC and IIC hearing aids for people with arthritis or dexterity issues.
-The limitation is that patients with very narrow ear canals may not be able to have custom-made in-the-ear or in-the-canal hearing aids then they might need to consider RIC and BTE hearing aids with earmould.
+The limitation is that patients with very narrow ear canals may not be able to have custom-made in-the-ear or in-the-canal hearing aids, so they might need to consider RIC and BTE hearing aids with earmould.

 What type of hearing aid is most popular?